OpenTermsArchive/engine/scripts/import/README.md

 Import snapshots history from git to MongoDB.

+## How it works

-The script works by reading snapshots commits from a source repository and inserting them in a MongoDB database.
+The import process is split into two scripts for performance reasons (reading commits from a huge git repository takes a long time).
+The first script `loadCommits.js` reads commits from a source repository and inserts them as is (without file contents) into a MongoDB database.
+The second script, `index.js`, reads the commits from the MongoDB database, retrieves the contents from GitHub, applies renaming rules if necessary, and then inserts them into another collection in the database with a format compatible with the OpenTermsArchive application.

-### Configuring
+## Configuring

 You can change the configuration in `config/import.json`.